cboudereau/cboudereau.github.io/_posts/2018-05-11-finding-your-baby-name-with-fsharp.markdown

 let stats = FirstNameStats.Load("nat2016_txt/nat2016.txt")
 ```

-Now build a function that returns all name for a given gender.
+Now build a function that returns all name for a given gender by year.

 ```
 module Int32 =